|

 Dr. Kimberly Komatsu (she/her) - lead investigator

 Dr. Komatsu is an ecologist who investigates how community dynamics are being altered by human-caused global change in ecosystems around the world, including grasslands, forests, and agro-ecosystems.
 Her research focuses on plant competitive dynamics, plant-herbivore interactions, and the legume-rhizobia mutualism.
 She utilizes long-term experiments, observational data collection, and broad scale data synthesis to uncover the consequences of climate change, nutrient pollution, and biodiversity loss.
-CV Google Scholar email Rachael Brenneman (she/her) - graduate student
+CV Google Scholar email Rachael Brenneman (she/her) - PhD student

 If you are interested in joining our lab as a graduate student (masters or PhD), postdoc, or technician, please get in touch! |